ejvi/Vivaldi-True-Dark-Theme/README.md

 3. Enable "Allow CSS modifications" in vivaldi://experiments
 4. Settings > Appearance > Custom UI Modifications, select folder for CSS files
 5. Put one CSS file in that folder (TDT_mode_1 or TDT_mode_2)
+6. Restart Vivaldi and enjoy your new dark theme

-6. You can change accent color in Settings > Themes > Editor > Colors > Highlight
+_You can change accent color in Settings > Themes > Editor > Colors > Highlight_

 ## Advanced Customization
 Visit vivaldi://themecolors to see theme color variables and edit CSS file to your own liking.
+You can also hardcode colors by using Hex codes.